Habtemariam-L/agri_food_emission/README.md

 (https://www.kaggle.com/datasets/alessandrolobello/agri-food-co2-emission-dataset-forecasting-ml).
 Additionally a JSON file containing countries geographic data is used.

-# Visualization
+# Analysis and Visualization
+Some of the results of the analysis are included as a storyboard in Tableau.
 Take a look at (https://public.tableau.com/shared/5P3MHR3GB?:display_count=n&:origin=viz_share_link) on Tableau Public.